 I have been working for the last 8 years towards teaching this course.
 Learning self-compassion has been the single most healing influence in my life.
-Three years ago I undertook the self-compassion intensive course for myself with its co-creators Chris Germer and Kristin Neff in the Netherlands.
+Two years ago I undertook the self-compassion intensive course for myself with its co-creators Chris Germer and Kristin Neff in the Netherlands.
 Since then I have been teaching many of the practices in my day to day mindfulness work.
-Finally, I am going to bring it all together to teach this powerful course for the first time in Beeston, Nottingham.
+Having just completed the full teacher training course I am finally going to bring it all together to teach this powerful course for the first time in Beeston, Nottingham.
 I will create a safe environment to guide you through practices designed to accept yourself just as you are and build greater inner strength.

 If you are in any doubt about your levels of self-compassion currently have a go at this test developed by Kristin Neff who has been researching self-compassion for more than a decade.

 The course contents

 - Week 7: Exploring challenging relationships

 Course dates: Thursday 24th October – Thursday 12th December 6.30-9pm each week.
 There will be a half day retreat at a weekend included, date to be decided by majority vote, but likely to be around 23/24 November or 30/1 December.

 Cost: £250 early bird (before September 24th 2019)

 Places are limited: group size will be between 12-15.
 Book now or contact me for more information.